About open data

 About the use of data

-- xls: The XLS format refers to the files that the Microsoft Excel calculation program uses.
+- XLS, XLSX: The XLS, XLSX format refers to the files that the Microsoft Excel calculation program uses.
 The data is presented in lines and columns.

-There is a classification developed by Tim Berners-Lee, inventor of the web and director of the W3C, that allows to quantify the technological quality of the open data, by means of a classification based on stars - with values from one to five - according to the format used to represent the data.
+The classification based in stars and developed by Tim Berners-Lee allows to quantify the technological quality of the open data according to the format used to represent the data.

-This symbolic scheme is incremental (each state includes the previous one) and considers the following cases:
+This scheme is incremental where each level includes the previous one.

 - ★ One star